 A project's crediting period is the finite period of time for which the baseline scenario is valid and during which a project can generate offsets against its baseline.
-Once validated for a crediting period, a project's baseline scenario is fixed, regardless of any changes to legal constraints that may occur within the crediting period.
+Once validated for a crediting period, a project's baseline scenario is fixed, unless legal constraints change such that the baseline scenario is no longer legally permissible (per section 4.1).